 If you have a specific statute that you want to find, you can search by its title in the Act/SI Title box.

-In the Westlaw UK search screen, click on Cases.
-This will give you the cases search screen.
+In the Westlaw UK search screen, click on Cases and Cases Search.

-Westlaw UK and Lexis Library are the two databases where you can find up to date sources of UK legislation and reports of legal cases, as well as other reference material in law.
+Westlaw UK and Lexis+ are the two databases where you can find up to date sources of UK legislation and reports of legal cases, as well as other reference material in law.

 Both databases have the full text of UK laws and statutory instruments, and the top-level law reports from the Queen’s Bench, Chancery Division, etc. (known as The Law Reports), but they differ in which of the lower-level reports they may have – for example, Westlaw UK has the Weekly Law Reports but not the All England Law Reports.
 There is similarly little overlap in the legal periodicals which each database holds, so it is advisable to use both databases regularly.

-From www.findit.bham.ac.uk click on Find Databases and type Lexis Library into the Name box.
-Click on Find Database.
+From www.findit.bham.ac.uk click on Database Search and type Lexis+ into the search box.

 Finding legislation

-In the Lexis Library search screen, click on the Legislation tab.
+In the Lexis search screen, click on the Content tab and select Legislation.
 This will give you the legislation search screen.
+Go to the Advanced Search.

-If you have a specific statute that you want to find, you can search by its title in the Title box, and the year of enactment in the Year Enacted box.
+If you have a specific statute that you want to find, you can search by its title and year of enactment in the Title box.

 Finding cases

-In the Lexis Library search screen, click on Cases.
+In the Lexis search screen, click on the Content tab and select Cases.
 This will give you the cases search screen.
+Go to the Advanced Search.

 Quick Search